 See Nitro had previously raced on two occasions in January at Warrnambool, finishing down the line both times and Graham later conceding that the black bitch hadn’t really been ready for that track.

-But she was ready for Tara Raceway last Thursday, See Nitro running right up to some good recent trial form when winning by 5¼ lengths in 23.42 seconds – the same time his sister ran in the following race.
+But she was ready for Tara Raceway last Thursday, See Nitro running right up to some good recent trial form when winning by 5¼ lengths in 23.42 seconds – the same time her sister ran in the following race.